commonsensesoftware/more-rs-cqrs/examples/basic/README.md

+# Examples

+This directory contains basic examples which highlight core concepts and basic functionality.

-# The Simplest Possible Thing
+## The Simplest Possible Thing

 This example shows the simplest possible thing using: